SwiftDevJournal/StartingiOSDevelopmentFAQ/Xcode.md

 Yes.
 Apple has a [Downloads and Resources page](https://developer.apple.com/xcode/resources/) where you can download Xcode.

-The site [Xcode Releases](https://xcodereleases.com) has direct download links for every version of Xcode Apple has ever released.

 ## Where can I download older versions of Xcode?

 The site [Xcode Releases](https://xcodereleases.com) has direct download links for every version of Xcode Apple has ever released.